If you are planning an event or activity on the road or footpath you will need to gain permission from the Council first.

 - Organisers contact details

 Once details of your event are received, Council will check for other known activities that may need to be considered alongside your event.
-We will then make contact with you to discuss the approval process.
+We will then contact you to discuss the approval process.

 Types of approval